UniNE-CHYN/thorpy/README.md

 ```
 Thorpy - Python library implementing Thorlabs APT communication protocol

+Copyright to the code is held by the following parties:
 Copyright (C) 2015 Laurent Fasnacht, University of Neuchâtel

 This library is free software; you can redistribute it and/or